ChristopherWilks/ld_preload_tutorial/README.md

 * tabix query: 0.540s

 BGZstd has 5.4x faster compression, a slightly better compression ratio, slightly faster decompression, slightly faster tabix indexing but not querying.

+## Acknowlegements

+Thanks to Brian Craft for the insight on the LD_PRELOAD trick.
+Obviously, big thanks to FB/Meta for the excellent, open source ZSTD as well as going the extra mile with the zlibWrapper code!

+## Legal

+All ZSTD-related code (including the zlibWrapper) is owned by FB/Meta (see zstd/LICENSE).